sagemathinc/sbir2015/desc2.md

 understanding of the needs and requirements of their market: students, teachers and researchers in STEM disciplines.

-Team Members:

-- William Stein, CEO, Professor of Mathematics, University of Washington
-  - Founder, Project Director, Sage open-source mathematical software (2003)
-    - Managed millions of dollars in funding from NSF and Google
-    - Leads open source community of over five hundred contributors
-    - Recipient of ACM/SIGSAM Richard D. Jenks Memorial Prize for excellence in software engineering applied to computer algebra (2013)
-    - Very significant market penetration in pure mathematics research (e.g. cited in at least 410 articles, theses and books)
-  - Researcher, Computational Number Theory
-    - Author of forty-eight original research articles in mathematics
-    - Author of three books
-  - University Teaching
-    - Twenty years experience teaching undergraduate and graduate courses
-    - Supervised four completed Ph.D. theses and dozens of undergraduate projects
-- Harald Schilly, (Title), Universität Wien, Austria
-  - Sage Development and Support
-    - Numerous contributions to core Sage library in numerical mathematics and optimization (other areas?), since 2007
-    - Maintains numerous critical aspects of Sage infrastructure, such as web sites and mirror sites
-    - Design lead of the SageMath website and brand
-    - Responsible for community management
-    - Active in marketing Sage, such as use of social media
-  - SageMathCloud Development and Support
-    - Assists William Stein with technical design decisions and implementation
-    - Provides online help for both members and free users
-    - Responsible for marketing SageMathCloud
-    - Monitors European operations
-  - Owner, (business name)
-    - (describe business: size, purpose, revenue?)
-    - data analysis, design,  programming, statistics, ...
-  - University Teaching
-    - (years in words) years experience teaching programming and ICT (other types of courses, what is ICT?)
-- Robert Beezer, Professor of Mathematics, University of Puget Sound
-  - Sage Development and Support
-    - Numerous contributions to core Sage library in linear algebra, graph theory and group theory, since 2009
-    - Active member of the user and developer community, such as organizing four Sage Days workshops specializing in educational uses
-  - Researcher, Algebraic Graph Theory
-    - Author of fifteen original research articles
-  - Open Source Textbook Author
-    - Author of three online open textbooks that include extensive discussion of Sage
-    - Project Founder, open source Mathbook XML authoring system for creating online open textbooks
-  - University Teaching
-    - Thirty-eight years experience designing instructional software
-    - Thirty-seven years experience teaching undergraduate courses
-    - Supervised thirty-one undergraduate projects
-- Sage Community
-  - The core Sage library is an open source project with over a decade's history of attracting top-flight researchers in pure mathematics and programmers with excellent technical skills.
-The implementation of sophisticated algorithms in a highly reliable and easy-to-use package has attracted a large user community, who in turn provide testing, discussion, advice, and requests for enhancements.
+The contributors to SMC are vertically integrated with an excellent balance of contributors from high school, college, graduate schoool, teaching, research, and business.
+The team consists of William Stein (Professor at Univ of Washington), Harald Schilly (applied mathematics graduate student in Vienna, Austria), Rob Beezer (professor at Univ of Puget Sound), and Jon Lee (Undergraduate at Univ of Washington).
+The team also  consult about business matters with Dennis Stein (San Diego businessman), Tim Abbot (co-founder of two successful tech startups), and Will Hearst (experienced venture capitalist, investor and philanthropist), and regularly discusses approaches to online homework with high school student Sequoia Lefthand.

+The PI William Stein is CEO of SageMath Inc, and founded the SageMath open source mathematical software project in 2005.
+He has managed millions of dollars in funding from NSF, Google, Microsoft, and DOD.
+He is the 2013 recipient of the ACM/SIGSAM Richard D. Jenks Memorial Prize for excellence in software engineering applied to computer algebra.
+He has significant market penetration in pure mathematics research: cited in at least 410 articles, theses and books, author of over forty original research articles in mathematics, and author of three published books.
+He has twenty years experience teaching undergraduate and graduate courses, has supervised four completed Ph.D. theses and dozens of undergraduate projects.

+Harald Schilly is a Ph.D. student at Universität Wien in Vienna, Austria.
+(Note: Schilly would not be paid by any money coming from this grant.)
+Since 2007, he has made numerous contributions to the core SageMath library in numerical mathematics and optimization.
+He maintains numerous critical aspects of Sage infrastructure, such as web sites and mirror sites.
+He is the design lead of the SageMath website and brand and is Responsible for community management and  marketing Sage (social media, designing fliers, etc.)
+He has been heavily involved with SageMathCloud development, and assists William Stein with technical design decisions and implementation.
+He provides online help for  users, and is responsible for marketing SageMathCloud.
+He owns a consulting business in Austria that helps manage technical aspects of teaching courses at the university, doing data analysis, design,  programming, and statistics.
+He has several years experience teaching programming courses.

+Robert Beezer has made numerous contributions to the core Sage library in linear algebra, graph theory and group theory, since 2009.
+He is an active member of the user and developer community, and has organized four Sage Days workshops specializing in educational uses of Sage.
+He mathematical research involves Algebraic Graph Theory, and he has published fifteen original research articles.
+He has also written three online open source textbooks, which include extensive discussion of Sage.
+He is the project founder of the open source Mathbook XML authoring system for creating online open textbooks.
+He has taught courses and designed instructional software at University of Puget sound for over 37 years, and supervised 31 undergraduate research projects.

+Jon Lee is a Junior undergraduate computer science major at Univeristy of Washington.
+He got involved with SageMathCloud development when SMC was used for a course he took on scientific computing.
+In 2014 he spent the summer fulltime doing SMC development, and is being funded by Google to work fulltime on SMC during Summer 2015.

+In addition, the SageMath software is an open source project with over a decade's history of attracting top-flight researchers in pure mathematics and programmers with excellent technical skills.
+The implementation of sophisticated algorithms in Sage results in a highly reliable and easy-to-use package that has attracted a large user community, who in turn provide testing, discussion, advice, and requests for enhancements.
 The volunteer contributions of over five hundred mathematician-programmers and thousands of users are a key part of maintaining and improving a critical component of SageMathCloud.

-(Pending XXXXXX)

-- Dennis Stein: owns million-dollar company with 25 employees, etc...

-- Jon Lee CS undergraduate...

 ## Technical Discussion and R&D Plan